Re-use of Public Sector Information Regulations 2005 (SI 279 of 2005)

 (a) Individual Inspections of the registers in the Registry of Friendly Societies

-The information filed with the Registry of Friendly Societies (RFS) pursuant to the Industrial and Provident Societies Acts 1893 to 2014, the Friendly Societies Acts 1896 to 2014 and the Trade Unions Acts 1871 to 1975, is available for public inspection pursuant to those statutes, usually for a small fee, which has been fixed by the Minister for Business, Enterprise and Innovation.
+The information filed with the Registry of Friendly Societies (RFS) pursuant to the Industrial and Provident Societies Acts 1893 to 2018, the Friendly Societies Acts 1896 to 2018 and the Trade Unions Acts 1871 to 1990, is available for public inspection pursuant to those statutes, usually for a small fee, which has been fixed by the Minister for Enterprise, Trade and Employment.

 The Registry maintains public record files on all registered entities.
 These are available for inspection on payment of a prescribed fee.
 These files contain official documentation relating to